hidr0/elsys-db-practices/2022-2023/School-Assigment-Results/Readme.md

 ## Grading
-- From the folder `./assignments/` download the files which have your number on them.
+- From the current folder download the files which have your number on them.

 - Please copy this legend into a file with the name, grade and upload it.